 Sodium and Chloride:

 Sodium and chloride in water can cause a salty taste.
-Excess chloride or salty-tasting water is worth checking into fairly quickly.
-Many things can cause this excess chloride, including excess chloride leaching into the water after irrigation, industrial, or even sewage accidents.
+Therefore, excess chloride or salty-tasting water is worth checking into fairly quickly.
+Many things can cause this excess chloride.
+For example, excess chloride can leach into water from irrigation, industrial, or even sewage accidents.
 Other possible causes include sea or rainwater in your system or malfunctioning water softener equipment.
 If your water is salty-tasting, a water test is a good idea, no matter the reason.

 How Fontus Can Help